YottaDB/YDBDoc/MessageRecovery/errors.rst

 KEY2BIG, Key size (xxxx) is greater than maximum (yyyy) for region zzzz

-Run Time Error: This indicates that a SET command attempted to establish a global variable with a total subscript length xxxx, which exceeds the maximum length yyyy specified in the file header for the current region zzzz.
+Run Time Error: This indicates that the key size of xxxx bytes for the specified global variable name (which includes an overhead of 2 bytes in addition to the length of the global name) exceeds the maximum key size yyyy specified in the database file header for the current region zzzz.

-Action: Verify that the subscripts are as intended.
-Use the DSE DUMP command and qualifier FILEHEADER to examine the key size for the region.
-Modify KEYSIZE if required by the application.
+Action: Use global variable names mapping to region zzzz that are smaller in length OR use MUPIP SET -REGION zzzz command with the -KEY_SIZE qualifier to modify the maximum key size as required by the application.

 --------------------
 KEYFORBLK